 Another option to play dynamically against 1 d4 is the Dutch Defence after 1…f5 a then experienced players tend to prefer the Leningrad Variation (after 2 g3 Nf6 3 Bg2 g6) rather than the Stonewall ( 3…e6 followed by …d5) or the Classical (3…e6 followed by …d6 and then either …Be7 or …Bb4) when looking for early imbalance.

-Quite characteristically, the Leningrad Dutch was Nakamura’s choice in the last round of the 2019 US Championship when he was in a must-win situation against the young and very talented Jeffery Xiong.
+Quite characteristically, the Leningrad Dutch was Nakamura’s choice in the last round of the 2019 US Championship.
+At the moment, he was in a must-win situation against the young and very talented Jeffery Xiong.
 Nakamura won an exemplary game.

-As you can see, it is not easy to stir up trouble early on with Black.
+As you can see, it is not easy to stir up trouble early on with Openings for Black.
 I hope these ideas provide some inspiration when you need it.